bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-06-03-nownership-sharing-economy-vehicle-sharing-car-ownership.md

 This is due to millennials and younger generations increasingly foregoing ownership of things in favor of sharing items, services, and experiences within their communities – known also as the NOwnership movement.

-NOwnership is especially attractive for younger generations because it’s more sustainable as well as economically advantageous.
+NOwnership is especially attractive for younger generations because it’s more sustainable and economically advantageous.
 Sharing instead of buying requires fewer financial resources, gives items more usage, and fits well into overcrowded or even cramped lifestyles.

 This might be why the sharing model works so well in cities and urban environments.
 Citizens already deal with a lack of space and resources – e.g. apartment space, parking spaces, higher rent, expensive appliances, tools or vehicles – so having the option to save money while still getting the things they need makes a lot of economic sense.